ETE trial could hinge on whether tax lawyer acted in good faith

+* Dollar hit by Trump's disclosure, economy fears (Adds quote, updates prices)

-GEORGETOWN, Del.
-The Delaware judge ruling on the dispute that could scuttle Energy Transfer Equity's (ETE) (ETE.N) takeover of rival pipeline company Williams Cos Inc (WMB.N) said his decision could hinge on whether Energy Transfer's tax lawyers had been working in good faith.
+GEORGETOWN, Del., June 21 The Delaware judge ruling on the dispute that could scuttle Energy Transfer Equity's (ETE) takeover of rival pipeline company Williams Cos Inc said his decision could hinge on whether Energy Transfer's tax lawyers had been working in good faith.

 ETE is trying to back out of a deal that has become less attractive in the wake of oil price fluctuations and a fall in the company's shares since the acquisition was agreed upon last September.
-The company's units closed 17.4 percent higher at $14.32 after the judge's comments on Tuesday.
+The company's units gained as much as 19 percent after the judge's comments on Tuesday.

-Vice Chancellor Sam Glasscock said he will rule on Friday.
-"I assume there will be some attempt to settle in the interim," he said at the end of the two-day trial on Tuesday.

 Energy Transfer Equity has said it cannot close the more than $20 billion deal, which would create one of the world's biggest pipeline companies, because its tax advisers at Latham & Watkins could not determine that it would be tax-free, as anticipated when the agreement was originally signed.